ofiwg/libfabric/man/fi_endpoint.3.md

 # SHARED CONTEXTS

 Shared contexts are transmit and receive contexts explicitly shared among one or more endpoints.
-A sharable context allows an application to use a single dedicated provider resource among multiple transport addressable endpoints.
+A shareable context allows an application to use a single dedicated provider resource among multiple transport addressable endpoints.
 This can greatly reduce the resources needed to manage communication over multiple endpoints by multiplexing transmit and/or receive processing, with the potential cost of serializing access across multiple endpoints.
-Support for sharable contexts is domain specific.
+Support for shareable contexts is domain specific.

-Conceptually, sharable transmit contexts are transmit queues that may be accessed by many endpoints.
+Conceptually, shareable transmit contexts are transmit queues that may be accessed by many endpoints.
 The use of a shared transmit context is mostly opaque to an application.
 Applications must allocate and bind shared transmit contexts to endpoints, but operations are posted